Khariphesh Temple

 The Khariphesh pantheon is headed by Kha, the “Spiritfather” (note; this is an inaccurate translation since the jhiraki noun is genderless, a more accurate translation might be “Progenitor of the Spirit”), an androgynous divine figure that is considered to represent the basal spirit of the universe.
 According to myth Kha birthed the divine twins Fhekris and Paqhat at the dawn of time.

 Kha While Kha is revered as the progenitor whose presence permeates the all of creation, mythology refers to them as an absent parent, who merely witnesses the actions of their creation without taking part.
 Kha’s twin progeny, on the other hand, are more actively worshiped as deities that make direct actions upon the workings of the universe.
 According to the myth, after their creation it was the twins' coupling that birthed the cosmos.
+The priesthood of Kha is fewer in membership than those of the pantheon's other major deities, but priests of the Spiritfather are especially revered as delivering the ancient wisdom of the universe's founder.
+They form the upper echelons of Khariphesh leadership, and are called upon for guidance in matters of leadership and familial relationships.

 Fhekris The daughter of Kha is depicted as quiet, cunning and singularly intelligent.
 Hers is the cold calculation that cools the frigid void, and she is revered as the patron of merchants, scientists, inventors and warriors who bring victory through guile and careful planning rather than brute strength.
+Priests of Fhekris are often visited to receive blessings and guidance on intellectual pursuits such as financial or business ventures, scientific or engineering projects, and matters of policy or strategy.

 Paqhat The antithesis of Fhekris’ introversion, Paqhat is Kha’s son and according to myth his fury lights the burning stars and drives the endless motion of the cosmos.
 Paqhat is described as wild, passionate, charismatic and is the patron of laborers, warriors and others who pray to benefit from his physical strength and force of personality.
+He is

 Alongside the divine twins, thousands of minor deities and demigods that govern nearly every aspect of life are recognized by the Khariphesh temple.
 Many of these are the remnants of ancient pride belief systems that have been incorporated into the Khariphesh narrative.